ICT Department Vision

 - Help students to learn anywhere with ICT

 Students will also be given opportunities to learn and apply safe and responsible online behaviours through value-laden programmes designed to equip every student with basic ICT skills.

-We have a core set of subject-specific ICT-enriched learning experience defined and embedded into the various syllabuses.
-These ICT-enriched learning experiences spread out across the levels as well as running through various subjects.
-At each stage of the intervening years, our teachers design and review lessons constantly to look into ways in allowing our students to learn ICT skills and tools effectively.
+We have a core set of subject-specific ICT-enriched learning experiences defined and embedded into the various syllabuses.
+These experiences are spread out across the levels and subjects.
+At each stage of the intervening years, our teachers design and review lessons constantly to look into ways to allow our students to learn ICT skills and tools effectively.

 Please visit http://ictconnection.moe.edu.sg/cyber-wellness/for-parents for a list of guides & tips, resources and useful links to help you to reinforce Cyber Wellness education at home.